spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-vagrant/installing-spryker-with-devvm-version-4.1.0.md

 {% endinfo_block %}

 For _macOS Monterey_, they still plan to release a new VirtualBox.
 For now, do the following:

    1. Install [this VirtualBox package](https://www.virtualbox.org/download/testcase/VirtualBox-6.1.29r148140.dmg).
-   2. Allow loading of the application the same way as for Big Sur from the previous step.
+   2. Allow application loading the same way as for Big Sur from the previous step.
 If installation fails, reboot.
-   3. If installation failed at the previous step, install VirtualBox again and reboot.
+   3. If installation failed at the previous step, install VirtualBox again and reboot your PC.

 3. Install [VirtualBox Extension pack 6.1.26](https://download.virtualbox.org/virtualbox/6.1.26/Oracle_VM_VirtualBox_Extension_Pack-6.1.26.vbox-extpack)

 {% info_block infoBox "macOS Monterey" %}